Jacob Meyers Player Props: Astros vs. Phillies

 Jacob Meyers At The Plate

-- Meyers has three doubles, a home run and five walks while hitting .267.
+- Meyers is batting .266 with three doubles, a home run and five walks.

-- In 50.0% of his 22 games this season, Meyers has picked up at least one hit.
-He's also had five multi-hit games.
+- Meyers has picked up a hit in 12 of 23 games this season, with multiple hits five times.

-- Meyers has driven in a run in four games this year (18.2%), including two games with multiple runs batted in.
+- Meyers has driven in a run in four games this season (17.4%), including two games with multiple runs batted in.

-- He has scored at least once four times this year (18.2%), including one multi-run game.
+- In four of 23 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.